 Council plays an important role in shaping and strengthening the quality of life for current and future generations of people living, working and visiting in Wyndham.
 Our mission statement recognises Wyndham City's role in planning for the future while also efficiently managing for today.
 Our Mission is faced with challenges as Wyndham's population grows.
 Our ability to balance the 'triple bottom line' of people, place (natural and built) and prosperity will be governed by our roles and responsibilities under legislation.
 Wyndham City is committed to working in close collaboration with the community, drawing on a wide cross-section of contributors, including hard to reach groups through a variety of forums and partnerships to better engage, develop, represent, and communicate with our community.
-Wyndham City will fulfil its statutory and legal obligations to the community and manage the municipality in a financially sustainable manner to meet the current needs of our community and those of future generation babies born 90 per week / 13 per day planning applications received new dwellings approved new businesses opened dogs cats
+Wyndham City will fulfil its statutory and legal obligations to the community and manage the municipality in a financially sustainable manner to meet the current needs of our community and those of future generation planning applications received new dwellings approved new businesses opened registrations dogs cats library visitors items borrowed visitors to AquaPulse